stephenlai2021/quickshort/README.md

 **Supabase**

-Supabase plays an important role in this application, it is total backend solution, authentication, database are utilized in this application.
+- Supabase is an open source Firebase alternative, it plays an important role in this application, it is total backend solution, authentication, database are utilized in this application.

+- Reference: <a href="https://supabase.com/" target="_blank">https://supabase.com/</a>

 **OpenAI**

 It is a red hot technology these days. chatbot is included at the bottom right corner of the page and is powered by chatgpt3.5, users are required to enter their own api key to activate conversation with Openai server.

+- Reference: <a href="https://openai.com/" target="_blank">https://openai.com/</a>

 **IPIFY**

-It is a simple public IP address API, we can simply get our own api or others on client or server side using fetch function
+- It is a simple public IP address API, we can simply get our own api or others on client or server side using fetch function
 ```
 const res = await fetch(IPIFY);
 const ip = await res.text();
 ```

+- Reference: <a href="https://www.ipify.org/" target="_blank">https://www.ipify.org/</a>

 **IPAPI**

-- ipify auto detect user ip address in the format of version 4, i.e. `101.25.90.123`, it is a handy tool, for further info please visit [https://www.ipify.org/](https://www.ipify.org/)

-**IPAPI**

 - ipapi is a very powerful api that find all sorts of info of an ip address such as city, region country, time zone, latitude, longitude, etc. The ip address is displayed in the form of version 6, i.e. `2402:7500:4ce:693f:400b:fe1:264b:f036`, it is hard to

+- Reference: <a href="https://ipapi.co/" target="_blank">https://ipapi.co/</a>

 ## Third_Party_Packages